 CSR people must avoid any situations involving divided loyalty or a conflict between their personal interests and those of CSR.
-CSR people faced with an actual or potential conflict of interest must discuss it with their HR or BU Finance manager.
+CSR employees faced with an actual or potential conflict of interest must discuss it with their HR or BU Finance manager.

 - employees and any organisation in which they or their family have a significant interest must not compete with, or have business dealings with CSR;

-- employees must not work or consult for, or have any other key role in, an outside business organisation which has dealings with CSR or is a competitor of CSR;
+- employees must not work or consult for, or have any other key role in an outside business organisation which has dealings with CSR or is a competitor of CSR;

 - employees must not use CSR's assets for any purpose other than for CSR's business purposes or interests;